Robert

 Higher than 5% errors sounds crazy, they must have really unmotivated staff that they're being too nice to instead of firing them.
 Or maybe the warehouse staff all have guns so mantic don't dare to fire any of them incase they return the favour. this is Nottingham we're talking about here.
 Kneecap central.

-Another problem could be that they might not a staff tracking system in place so that mispacks can be traced back to the individual who packed them.
-Without one of those, you tend to get the staff not bothering since if anything goes wrong it can't be traced back to them.
-We had an outsourced warehouse outside of Nottingham, so not our staff, which no longer meets the needs of the business or consumer, hence why we're moving and will install new systems and processes as a result Our relationship with our warehouse was difficult, to say the least.
+We had an outsourced warehouse outside of Nottingham, so not our staff, which no longer meets the needs of the business or consumer, hence why we're moving and will install new systems and processes as a result Smiley Our relationship with our warehouse was difficult, to say the least.

 scarletsquig